Do-calculus enables estimation of causal effects in partially observed biomolecular pathways: Case studies

-\textbf{The system} This small-scale expert system showcases the ability of a causal LVM to answer multiple causal queries after a single instance of training.
-It models activation of \acf{ards}, known to cause tissue damage in severely ill \acs{sars2} patients \cite{ulhaq_2020}, \figref{fig:covid_ce}(a).
-The simultaneous activation of the \acf{nfkb} and \acf{il6stat3} initiates a positive feedback loop known as \acf{il6amp}, which in turn activates a \ac{ards} \cite{hirano_2020}.
+\textbf{The system} in \figref{fig:case4_covid}(a) models activation of Cytokine Release Syndrome (Cytokine Storm), known to cause tissue damage in severely ill SARS-CoV-2 patients \citep{ulhaq_2020}.
+The simultaneous activation of the NF-$\kappa$B and IL6-STAT3 activates IL6-AMP, which in turn activates Cytokine Storm \citep{hirano_2020}.
+The system showcases the ability of a causal LVM to estimate multiple causal queries after a single instance of training.

-The network was extracted from \ac{cord19} document corpus using the \ac{INDRA} workflow \cite{9328353}, and by quering and expressing the corresponding causal statements in the \acf{BEL}.
+The network was extracted from COVID-19 Open Research Dataset (CORD-19) document corpus using the Integrated Dynamical Reasoner and Assembler (INDRA) workflow \citep{9328353}, and by quering and expressing the corresponding causal statements in the Biological Expression Language (BEL) using PyBEL~\cite{hoyt2017pybel}.
 Presence of latent variables was determined by querying pairs of entities in the network for common causes in the corpus.

-\textbf{Causal queries} examine the ability of two different drugs to prevent the \ac{ards}. \ac{toci} is an immunosuppressive drug that targets $sIL6R\alpha$ and blocks the \acs{il6} signal transduction pathway \cite{zhang_2020}. \acf{gefi} is an \acf{egfr} inhibitor, which blocks $EGFR$.
-The first causal query examines the effect of \ac{toci} by setting its target $sIL6R\alpha=20$ (low value), and considering $E[Cytokine | do(sIL6R\alpha)= 20)]$.
-This causal query is identifiable using the backdoor criterion.
-The second causal query examines the effect of \ac{gefi} by setting its target $EGFR=20$, and considering $ E[Cytokine | do(EGFR= 20)]$.
-This causal query is not identifiable via either the backdoor or the front-door criterion, but can be identified via the do-calculus.
+\textbf{Causal queries of interest} examine the ability of two different drugs to prevent Cytokine Storm.
+Tocilizumab (Toci) is an immunosuppressive drug that targets sIL6R$\alpha$ and blocks the IL6 signal transduction pathwa \citep{zhang_2020}.
+The first causal query examined the effect of Toci by setting its target sIL6R$\alpha$=20 (low value), i.e. $Q_{{sIL6R\alpha}}=E[Cytokine | do(sIL6R\alpha)= 20)]$.
+The query is identifiable using the backdoor criterion.
+The drug Gefitinib (Gefi) blocks $EGFR$.
+The second causal query examined the effect of Gefi, i.e. $Q_{{EGFR}}=E[Cytokine | do(EGFR)= 20)]$.
+The query is not identifiable via either the backdoor or the front-door criterion, but is identified via the do-calculus.

-\textbf{Data} for the root nodes were simulated from a Normal distribution.
-Simulation of the non-root nodes was motivated by the same biological practice as in case study 3, and simulated by the same procedure.
-Cytokine storm has a Bernoulli distribution with logit parameterization.
+\textbf{Data} of the latent variables had Gaussian distributions, Cytokine storm had a Bernoulli distribution with logit parameterization, and the remaining variables were simulated with a Hill function as in case study 3.

-\textbf{True and misspecified LVM} The true LVM contains two latent variables between $\acs{sars2}$ and $\acs{ang}$, $ADAM17$ and $sIL6R\alpha$, and $PRR$ and $NF- B$, and one latent variable for each remaining dotted edge in \figref{fig:covid_ce}(a).
-The misspecified LVM only has one latent variable for each dotted edge.
+\textbf{LVM with the correct topology} assumed the correct data generation process where it contained two latent variables between (SARS-CoV-2 and Angiotensin II), (ADAM17 and sIL6R$\alpha$), and (PRR and NF-$\kappa$B), and one latent variable for each remaining dotted edge.
+A mixture of Non-informative $\mathcal{N}(0,10)$ and informative priors $\mathcal{N}(E[\theta],1)$ where $E[\theta]$ were between 20-45 was used.